PlanterApp/planter_blog/content/posts/ollas-watering-deeply-and-effectively/index.md

 ### Making Your Own Olla

 A standard unglazed terracotta plant pot can be converted into an effective DIY olla with very little modification.
-The principle remains the same as traditional versions: a porous clay vessel that slowly releases water into the surrounding soil.

 **You will need:**